Snouck Hurgronje & Louijsse: Slave trade

 Source for both tables: Slave Voyages.org, consulted March 3–4, 2025; Postma, The Dutch in the Atlantic Slave Trade 1600-1815, passim; Priester, De Nederlandse houding ten aanzien van de slavenhandel en slavernij, 1596-1863, passim; The National Archives, Kew, HCA 30, inv.nr.
-321, Attestation Carel Breedau, Augustus 28, 1780.
+321, Attestation Carel Breedau, 28 August 1780.

 Company buildings

-Abraham Louijsse owned a barley- and hulling mill that he had founded in 1771 together with broker, shipowner and slave trader Jan van der der Woordt.
+Abraham Louijsse owned a barley- and hulling mill that he had founded in 1771 together with broker, shipowner and slave trader Jan van der Woordt.
 This was sold again in 1775.
 Together with his father he operated the trading company Johannes Louijsse & Zoon.
 A firm that was probably already active in Flushing before 1780.
 In 1782 however, the office operated from a building on the Rotterdamsekaai in Middelburg.
-During the Fourth Anglo-Dutch War (1780–1784) this trading company maintained interlooping affairs with Great Britain in tobacco and gin.
+During the Fourth Anglo-Dutch War (1780–1784) this trading company maintained interloping affairs with Great Britain in tobacco and gin.

 In addition to their shipping activities, Snouck Hurgronje & Louijsse were joint accountants for the Flushing gunpowder mill Zeefortuin (Sea Fortune).
 The trading company was also active in the ivory trade.
 Johannes Louijsse was even considered an expert in the field of ivory.
 From September 1779, the company owned an ivory comb- and ivory turning company', where the ivory imported from Guinea was processed into various objects.
 The ivory trade by Johannes Louijsse & Zoon had existed for some time, and by far the most ivory was not processed in the factory but traded immediately.
 After Snouck Hurgronje's death in 1788, the slave trade activities were brought under the flag of Johannes Louijsse & Zoon.

 Steven Matthijs and Abraham Louijsse had bought a warehouse together on the Nieuwedijk in Flushing on 17 June 1766, for forty Pound Flemish (240 guilders).
 The seller of this house was John Rainbard.